nurdanoktan/London-Bike-Rides-Python-Tableau-Project/README.md

 The project structure is organized as follows:

-- `london-bike-sharing-dataset.zip`: Contains the preprocessed dataset gathered from Kaggle API.
+- `london-bike-sharing-dataset.zip`: Contains the original dataset gathered from Kaggle API.
 - `London_bike_rides_data_cleaning.ipynb`: Includes Jupyter Notebook file for data preprocessing and analysis.
 - `README.md`: This README file.